alxshelepenok/lumen/content/posts/introducing-nfa-s-non-fungible-apps.md

 To make our first steps down this road, **today we’re presenting** [**our initial implementation of the NFAs contract**](https://github.com/fleekxyz/non-fungible-apps)**.**

 Feedback from the web3 community is critical at this early stage.
-While we understand the problems NFAs solve, the semantics of how to implement them are still up in the air and we want the community’s input before we harden anything. **Please feel free to reach out if you are interested in jamming on these ideas or interested in using NFA’s for decentralizing your web3 app frontend**.
+While we understand the problems NFAs solve, the semantics of how to implement them is still up in the air and we want the community’s input before we harden anything. **Please feel free to reach out if you are interested in jamming on these ideas or interested in using NFA’s for decentralizing your web3 app frontend**.

 Going beyond V0, we also touched on some key features of NFAs in this blog that we will continue to develop and share with the community, including: